 Designated Roth account distributions.
-If you are making a distribution from a designated Roth account, enter the gross distribution in box 1, the taxable portion of the distribution in box 2a, the basis included in the distributed amount in box 5, and the first year of the 5-taxable-year period in the box to the left of box 10.
+If you are making a distribution from a designated Roth account, enter the gross distribution in box 1, the taxable portion of the distribution in box 2a, the basis included in the distributed amount in box 5, any amount allocable to an IRR made within the previous 5 years in box 10, and the first year of the 5-taxable-year period for determining qualified distributions in box 11.
 Also, enter the applicable code(s) in box 7.

 Employer securities and other property.
 If you distribute employer securities or other property, include in box 1 the FMV of the securities or other property on the date of distribution.
-If there is a loss, see Losses, on page 8.
+If there is a loss, see Losses on page 9.